pratikdatey/Pratik_model/README.md

 # How to use it:
 - Download this Lazyme.py file and save it in your drive where Anaconda is located.
-- Then just write from Lazyme import smart_classifier, smart_regressor
+- Then just write from lazyme import smart_classifier, smart_regressor
 - Then use it on any dataset.

 # Model Images